 > Third strange thing: Judas’ sudden mood shift

 Judas returned with the Temple officials were with him, as he expected, but Roman soldiers came, too.
-Since the Temple officials didn’t know exactly when or on what day Judas would come to them, it took them a while to get the Romans together.
+Since the Temple officials didn’t know exactly when or on what day Judas would come to them, it took a while for the Romans to muster the soldiers.
 Hence Judas was late.
 And by his demeanor, he realized that his plan was going horribly wrong.
 Later, Jesus was convicted of blasphemy, but they took Him to Pilate as a terrorist.

-Jesus had apparently never been on the 11:00 news, His picture had never been in the Jerusalem Gazette, and they never looked Him up on Facebook.
+Jesus had apparently never been on the 11:00 news, His picture had never been in the Jerusalem Gazette, and no one had ever looked Him up on the Internet.
 (That’s because it was the first century.)
 They didn’t know what Jesus looked like, so they needed Judas to identify Him out of the group.
 Judas said, “The one I kiss is the one.”

-Imagine you are at an execution, and a guard accompanies the condemned to the stretcher or chair or whatever.
-Before the condemned is strapped in, the guard kisses him on the cheek.
-What would that mean to you?
 Why did Judas choose to kiss Jesus?
 There were other options.
 He could have gone up to Jesus and put his hand on His shoulder.
 He could have pointed and shouted.
 He could have said, “The man in the plaid tunic,” or whatever.
 Instead, Judas kissed Jesus.
+On the cheek.
+Which is next to His ear.

-Luke reports that Jesus asked Judas, “You are betraying me with a kiss?” which indicates that a kiss is normally the opposite of a betrayal.
+Luke reports that Jesus asked Judas, in a voice loud enough for everyone to hear, “You are betraying me with a kiss?” which indicates that a kiss is normally the opposite of a betrayal.

 In Matthew 26, Judas walked up to Jesus, greeted Him and kissed Him.
-After that, Jesus said, “Do want you came here to do.”
+After that, the text reports Jesus as saying, “Do want you came here to do.”
 This seems backwards, because Jesus is telling Judas to do what he just did, but it isn’t a problem if we interpret “Jesus said” to mean “Jesus had said.”
+Essentially, Jesus told Judas that the only way out of the betrayal was to go through with it.

 Incidentally, the Jewish calendar is set up so that Passover is always a full moon, which is how they could do all this at night without tripping over bushes or walking into trees.

-> Fourth strange thing: Jesus tells Judas to betray Him
+> Fourth strange thing: Jesus commanded Judas to betray Him

 Jesus told Judas to get on with the betrayal.
 “Do what you came here to do.”
 He turned the act of betrayal into an act of obedience, and said it loudly enough for them all to know.
 What followed was too horrible for it to have any effect on them, but Jesus did go on record as having commanded Judas to betray Him.